To start the game, choose your language:

 If the grid is completed without a winner, the game is over and there is a tie.

-Goal of the round : Arrive as quickly as possible on the last square!
+Objective of the round : To reach the last square as quickly as possible!

-Preparing for the turn : The game board is on one side of the coloring bag.
-Detach the tokens from the plate and mount the die using the tabs.
+Preparing the game : The game board is located on one side of the coloring bag.
+Detach the tokens from the board and assemble the die using the tabs.

 Progress of the tour :

-The youngest player rolls the die and moves his pawn to the corresponding square:
+The youngest player rolls the die and moves their game piece to the corresponding square:

-• If a pawn falls on the “+1” square, you must move forward 1 square.
+- If a pawn lands on the "+1" square, you must move forward 1 square.

-• If a pawn falls on the “+2” square, you must move forward 2 squares.
+- If a pawn lands on the "+2" square, you must move forward 2 squares.

-• If a pawn falls on the “+4” square, you must move forward 4 squares.
+- If a pawn lands on the "+4" square, you must move forward 4 squares.

-• If a pawn falls on the “-2” square, you must move back 2 squares.
+- If a pawn lands on the "-2" square, you must move back 2 squares.

-• If a pawn falls on the “-3” square, you must move back 3 squares.
+- If a pawn lands on the "-3" square, you must move back 3 squares.

-• If a pawn falls on the “-4” square, you must move back 4 squares.
+- If a pawn lands on the "-4" square, you must move back 4 squares.

-The first to arrive on the last square wins the game.
-He must arrive right on the square.
-If the player achieves a dice score higher than the number of squares separating him from victory, he will have to go back as many additional squares.
+The first player to reach the last square wins the game.
+They must land exactly on the square.
+If a player rolls a higher number than the number of squares separating them from victory, they must move back that many additional squares.